OpenNeuroDerivatives/ds004158-mriqc/README.md

 # ds004158 - MRIQC derivatives

-This dataset is a BIDS Derivatives dataset resulting from running MRIQC vVERSION on [ds004158](https://openneuro.org/datasets/ds004158).
+This dataset is a BIDS Derivatives dataset resulting from running MRIQC v23.1.0 on [ds004158](https://openneuro.org/datasets/ds004158).

 ## Methods